LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Conditional Compiling

 Conditional compilation are the statements like `#if, #ifdef, #elif, #else, #ifndef, #endif`.
-You have probably used them for header guards like so
+In C, these statements are used as header guards like so
 ```
 #ifndef <HEADER_FILE>
 #define <HEADER_FILE>